bartolli/ollama-bearer-auth-caddy/README.md

 # Ollama Behind Caddy Proxy with API Key Validation

 Set up a Caddy server to securely authenticate and proxy requests to your local Ollama instance.
-It includes API key validation using a bash script, with keys stored in a config file.
+It includes API key validation with keys stored in a config file.

 If you're interested in using `OLLAMA_API_KEY` as a local environment variable, check out my other repo: [ollama-bearer-auth](https://github.com/bartolli/ollama-bearer-auth).

 ## Features

-- **Secure API Access**: Uses Caddy and Socat to enforce API key authentication, allowing only requests with valid `Bearer` token/api-key.
+- **Secure API Access**: Uses Caddy and Uvicorn to enforce API key authentication, allowing only requests with valid `Bearer` token/api-key.
-- **API Key Validation**: Validates API keys from a configuration file using a bash script.
+- **API Key Validation**: Validates API keys from a configuration file.
 - **Flexible Interaction**: Supports all endpoints to interact with the Ollama API.
 - **Dockerized Setup**: Both Ollama and Caddy are containerized.
-- **Latest Versions**: Utilizes the latest versions of Ollama and Caddy, ensuring the setup benefits from the most recent updates, security patches, and features.
-Docker image is configured to pull the latest versions automatically.
+- **Latest Versions**: Utilizes the latest versions of Ollama
 - **GPU Support**: Based on NVIDIA CUDA 12.5.0-runtime-ubuntu22.04, optimized for GPU-accelerated host machines.
-- **Multi-Platform Architecture**: Supports building for both linux/amd64 and linux/arm64.

 ## Requirements